 Alchemia Artisanal Soaps: Vivi is a local entrepreneur in El Valle that has started an all natural soap & skin care business called Alchemia.
 My visit to her “laboratory” and learning about the soap making process was so interesting!
 Plus she is such a sweet lady that makes you feel welcome in her home.
 Vivi’s house is located at the end of the street VETS in on (off the main road in the center of town but just ask a local, and they will point you in the right direction).
 At the end of the street, there are some gates you go through and the house is right there.
 Vivi’s number is +507 6722-0999 if you want to give her a call before you go.

-From local fondas to fine dining, I was able to find an array of delicious dining options in El Valle.
+From local “fondas” to fine dining, I was able to find an array of delicious dining options in El Valle.
 However, this is a weekend getaway so if you’re there during the week be sure to eat out before 7 pm or a lot of places will be closed!
+(Links will pull restaurant up on Google Maps).

 ($$$$) La Casa de Lourdes: I had an amazing dinner here.
 The restaurant is located in a beautiful old mansion overlooking a luxurious swimming pool.
 The entrees are going to be the most expensive in the area, but the setting of the place and quality of the food is worth it.
 You can visit here for lunch or dinner.

-Bodhi Hostel & Lounge: Enjoy a cappuccino – complete with latte art, or a natural fruit smoothie from the Bodhi Hostel.
+Bodhi Hostel & Lounge: Enjoy a cappuccino – complete with latte art, a natural fruit smoothie, ice cream, or homemade greek yogurt bowl from the Bodhi Hostel.
 There’s plenty of sitting areas so bring a laptop or book and let the creative spaces inspire you.
+Bodhi also has a selection of creative cocktails under $4 including gin & tonics, passion fruit mojitos, and more!

-Cano Panadería: This is one of the only bakeries in town, but they do have a good selection of basic bread, rolls, and pastries.
+Cano Panadería: You’ll find a selection of basic bread, rolls, and pastries.

 Let’s just say you don’t go to El Valle for the nightlife (unless it’s the annual Valle Bash).
 There are a few local watering holes to have a beer and some of the local expats organize a happy hour once a week, but besides that this is a place to relax and enjoy the outdoors.